The concept of online consulting for Piano playing is a new concept. Certainly

 So, how, and why does it work?

-The assumption is that the student can already play the piano, and that he/she
+The assumption is that the student can already play the piano to some degree, and that he/she

-Here are the basic requirements for online consultation:
+Here are the basic requirements for remote instruction:

 As a long-time teacher, I know that the

-best methods for beginners are usually the one-on-one, in-person methods.
+best methods for beginners are usually the in-person methods.

 A web cam is placed near the piano, so the teacher can see the

 and helps in general communications.
-A good, FREE option for
+Two good, FREE options for

 The web cam is connected to a computer, which will send the picture